ganeshmukesh123/FlappyBirdClone/README.md

 # FlappyBridClone
 android game
 This been make for android and desktop user..
-If anyone can contribute for  ios one the send a pull request
+If anyone can contribute for  html one the send a pull request

 Note:WIP